osmandapp/web/main/docs/user/plugins/contour-lines.md

 ### Consider country/region levels

-Some region downloads could be pretty large and consists of multiple GB.
-Please download the smallest area you need.
-For example there is no full map for whole Canada, but there is a map for Ontario province and there is no full map for Nunavut province which is split in 8 regions with convenient download size.
+The download of some regions can be pretty large and consist of multiple GB.
+Download the smallest area that you need.
+For example, there is no full map for the whole of Canada, but there is a map for Ontario province and no full map for Nunavut province which is split into 8 regions with convenient download size.

 > **NOTE**: On some devices maps bigger than 2 GB might not be properly supported, please download smaller region version instead than.